 If you try new modes with a local station you need someone with trusted equipment and reliable knowledge base of techniques.
 Too many times I have been told that my signal is no good and cannot be decoded by someone who has not set up his own station properly.

 One only has to view the ‘slant merchants’ on SSTV.
-Transmitting slanted signals and telling incoming stations that they have slant.
+Transmitting slanted signals and telling incoming stations that its them that have a slant.

 Winrad software presents an extra problem for producing screen captures.
 Don’t worry your one eyed, one legged, aged technician has conquered both that and getting the program to run in the first place.